Leah Remini Reunites With Kevin James On TV: Update On The ‘King Of Queens’ Cast

 A post shared by The King Of Queens (@thekoq) on

 And Merrin Dungey, who played Remini’s character’s best friend Kelly Palmer on King of Queens, can currently be seen on Conviction.
-The actress also played Ursula on Once Upon a Time and piloted the role of Dr. Naomi Bennett on Grey’s Anatomy, paving the way for Audra McDonald’s Private Practice character of the same name.
+The actress also played Ursula in Once Upon a Time and piloted the role of Dr. Naomi Bennett on Grey’s Anatomy, paving the way for Audra McDonald’s Private Practice character of the same name.

 As for Leah Remini, in addition to her long-awaited reunion with James, the actress has two more TV projects on the table.
-Leah’s A&R docuseries Leah Remini: Scientology and the Aftermath has been renewed for a second season.
+Leah’s A&E docuseries Leah Remini: Scientology and the Aftermath has been renewed for a second season.
 In addition, Remini has been cast in the pilot for the upcoming NBC series What About Bob?

 Take a look at the video below to see Leah Remini on The King of Queens.